ezekielchentnik/redux-newrelic/README.md

 DEPRECATED!

-Please use [redux-reporter](https://github.com/ezekielchentnik/redux-reporter) instead, it works nicely with [newrelic](https://newrelic.com/) and has examples to copy & paste.
+Please use [redux-reporter](https://www.npmjs.com/package/redux-reporter) instead, it works nicely with [newrelic](https://newrelic.com/) and has examples you can easily copy & paste.